SLfRank: Shinnar-Le-Roux Pulse Design with Reduced Energy and Accurate Phase Profiles using Rank Factorization: Overview of the SLR algorithm

 To do so, the forward SLR transform first considers the hard pulse approximation, which discretizes the RF pulse to a sequence of impulses, also known as hard pulses.
-The magnetization evolution then becomes a recursion of off resonance precession followed by hard pulse rotation.
-Off resonance rotates magnetization around the z-axis.
+The magnetization evolution then becomes a recursion of off-resonance precession followed by hard pulse rotation.
+Off-resonance rotates magnetization around the z-axis.
 And a hard pulse rotates magnetization around an axis in the transverse plane.
 Figure~\ref{fig:forward_slr} provides an illustration.

 Concretely, let \( \bm{\omega} = ^T \) represent off-resonance with frequency $\omega$ in radian and \( \mathbf{B}_{1, n} = ^T\) represent the $n$th hard pulse in radian, then the quaternion after the \(n\)th hard pulse is given by